Milk: Industrialization

 Urban demand began to grow, as consumer purchasing power increased and milk became regarded as a required daily commodity.
 Over the last three decades of the 19th century, demand for milk in most parts of the country doubled or, in some cases, tripled.
-Legislation in 1875 made the adulteration of milk illegal – This combined with a marketing campaign to change the image of milk.
-The proportion of rural imports by rail as a percentage of total milk consumption in London grew from under 5% in the 1860s to over 96% by the early 20th century.
+Legislation in 1875 made the adulteration of milk illegal – This combined with marketing campaigns to change the image of milk (pasteurization in the 1930s, health benefits in the 1980s with "Milk: It does a body good" and 1990s with "got milk?", etc.) The proportion of rural imports by rail as a percentage of total milk consumption in London grew from under 5% in the 1860s to over 96% by the early 20th century.
 By that point, the supply system for milk was the most highly organized and integrated of any food product.
 Milk was analyzed for infection with tuberculosis.
 In 1907 180 samples were tested in Birmingham and 13.3% were found to be infected.

 The first glass bottle packaging for milk was used in the 1870s.
 The first company to do so may have been the New York Dairy Company in 1877.
 The Express Dairy Company in England began glass bottle production in 1880.
 In 1884, Hervey Thatcher, an American inventor from New York, invented a glass milk bottle, called Thatcher's Common Sense Milk Jar, which was sealed with a waxed paper disk.
 In 1932, plastic-coated paper milk cartons were introduced commercially.

 In 1863, French chemist and biologist Louis Pasteur invented pasteurization, a method of killing harmful bacteria in beverages and food products.
 He developed this method while on summer vacation in Arbois, to remedy the frequent acidity of the local wines.
 He found out experimentally that it is sufficient to heat a young wine to only about 50–60 °C for a brief time to kill the microbes, and that the wine could be nevertheless properly aged without sacrificing the final quality.
 In honor of Pasteur, the process became known as pasteurization.
 Pasteurization was originally used as a way of preventing wine and beer from souring.
 Commercial pasteurizing equipment was produced in Germany in the 1880s, and producers adopted the process in Copenhagen and Stockholm by 1885.

 Homogenization, the process of distributing the milk fat evenly throughout the rest of the milk, was first invented in the late 1800s and exhibited by Auguste Gaulin at the 1900 World's Fair in Paris.
 Within 40 years, the use of homogenization spread to other countries and is now commonplace.